public class UnModifiableCollection {

 }

-1 | this will throw ConcurrentModification in 2nd iteration |
+1 this will throw ConcurrentModification in 2nd iteration

-2 | this is the culprit line modifying the underlying collection |
+2 this is the culprit line modifying the underlying collection

-Hence, external synchronization is must if we are going to modify the underlying collection, even if you are using Collections.unmodifiableCollection()
+Hence, external synchronization is must if we are going to modify the underlying collection, even if you are using Collections.unmodifiableCollection().

 Top articles in this category:

-- What is difference between Callable and Runnable Interface?
+3. What is difference between sleep() and wait() method in Java?

-- What is difference between sleep() and wait() method in Java?
+4. What is difference between HashMap and HashSet

-- What is Double Checked Locking Problem in Multi-Threading?
+5. What is Double Checked Locking Problem in Multi-Threading?

-- What is volatile keyword in Java
+7. What is Immutable Class in Java

 Recommended books for interview preparation: